openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

 ```

 ## Select quantization parameters
-Accuracy-aware Quantization uses the Default Quantization algorithm at the initialization step in such order that all its parameters are also valid and can be specified.
-Below are described only Accuracy-aware Quantization required parameters:
+Accuracy-aware Quantization uses the Default Quantization algorithm at the initialization step in such an order that all its parameters are also valid and can be specified.
+The only parameter required exclusively by Accuracy-aware Quantization is:
 - `"maximal_drop"` - the maximum accuracy drop which has to be achieved after the quantization.
 The default value is `0.01` (1%).

 ## Run quantization